Alfred Hitchcock's earliest surviving film work released online

 The British-born director's obsession with hand-picked star Tippi Hedren ("The Birds" and "Marnie") was documented in the last month's HBO drama "The Girl."

-A collection of freshly discovered still photos from Hitchcock's lost silent film "The Mountain Eagle" (1926) is expected to fetch $25,000 at auction in Los Angeles next month.
+A collection of freshly discovered still photos from Hitchcock's lost silent film "The Mountain Eagle" (1926) is expected to fetch $25,000 (15,760 pounds) at auction in Los Angeles next month.

 (Reporting By Eric Kelsey; Editing by Xavier Briand)